LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

         //MARK: - Show LPMessagingSDK View Stack and Conversation View Controller.
         /*
-         Here Your view controller calls our showConversation method provided by the LPMessagingSDK instance.
-It pushes a new navigation stack containing the Conversation View Controller.
-In the LPAuthenticationParams object, you can use either a jwt or authentication code from your authentication server.
-We have provided you one here as an example.
+         Here your view controller will call our showConversation method provided by the LPMessagingSDK instance.
+This will push on a new navigation stack containing the Conversation View Controller.
+When no authentication parameter object is provided or the authentication type is specified to signup, a unique conversation is created for consumers providing access to LiveEngage agents.
+This flow will become deprecated in June 2019.
 The LiveEngage console site attached to this account only has a basic set of features available to demonstrate the Conversational Commerce experience.
          */

-        let authenticationParams: LPAuthenticationParams = LPAuthenticationParams(authenticationCode: nil, jwt: nil, redirectURI: nil, certPinningPublicKeys: nil, authenticationType: .signup) let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)
+        let authenticationParams: LPAuthenticationParams = LPAuthenticationParams(authenticationType: .signup)
+        let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)
         let conversationViewParams = LPConversationViewParams(conversationQuery: conversationQuery, isViewOnly: false) LPMessagingSDK.instance.showConversation(conversationViewParams, authenticationParams: authenticationParams)
     }

-    // MARK: - Removes the conversation view when deallocating the container.
+    // MARK: - Release LPMessagingSDK view stack when client app is backgrounded or suspended

     /*
-     The LPMessagingSDK view stack must be released when the client app is backgrounded or suspended.
-Foregrounding the application adds an instance of the view stack.
+     The LPMessagingSDK view stack must be removed and deallocated when the presenting app is backgrounded or suspended.
+A instance of the view stack will be added upon foregrounding the application.
      */
     override func viewWillDisappear(_ animated: Bool) {
+        super.viewWillDisappear(animated)
         let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountID)
         if (conversationQuery.getBrandID() == accountID) {
             LPMessagingSDK.instance.removeConversation(conversationQuery)